apetenchea/cdroot/source/_posts/time-in-distributed-systems.md

 would compare the timestamps attached by the two coordinators and deduce the order in which the requests have been sent.
 The weakness of this approach is that it heavily relies on each node's physical clock.
 Let's consider that coordinator *A* sends timestamp *t<sub>1</sub>*, while coordinator *B* sends timestamp *t<sub>2</sub>*.
-Although coordinator *A* is the first to send the request, its clock could be a ahead of *B's*, which results in *t<sub>1</sub> > t<sub>2</sub>*, thus making it appear that *B's* request was sent first.
+Although coordinator *A* is the first to send the request, its clock could be ahead of *B's*, which results in *t<sub>1</sub> > t<sub>2</sub>*, thus making it appear that *B's* request was sent first.
 Given enough time, all clocks are going to drift apart, and we would never be sure that they're **perfectly** in sync, even with the clock synchronization performed by NTP.